GaniLanka/Data-Analytics-on-Covid19/README.md

 ![cases](images/cases.png)

-The cases  graphic displays a line chart by sub-region of either `CONFIRMED`, `ACTIVE`, `RECOVERED`, or `DEATHS`, selectable with the radio buttons below the chart.
+The cases displays a line chart by sub-region of either `CONFIRMED`, `ACTIVE`, `RECOVERED`, or `DEATHS`, with the selectable radio buttons below the chart.
 If the selected region is `Worldwide` or `Europe`, the sub-regions displayed are countries.
-If the selected region is `United Sates` or `China`, the sub-regions are the states or provinces.
+If the selected region is `United States` or `France`, the sub-regions are the states or provinces.
 On hover, the exact count of the selected metric is displayed for the sub-region the mouse is over.

 By default, it displays sub-regions which were of particular interest when this dashboard was created.
-The dropdown-bar on the bottom allows you to select different sub-regions for display, either countries for the `Worldwide` or `Europe` focus or states/provinces for the `United States` or `China` focus.
+The dropdown-bar on the bottom allows you to select different sub-regions for display, either countries for the `Worldwide` or `Europe` focus or states/provinces for the `United States` or `France` focus.
 Typing in the dropdown-bar will allow you to search for sub-regions.

 ### Cases in India

 ![cases in India](images/cases in India.png)

-The cases in India chart of `CONFIRMED`,`ACTIVE`, `RECOVERED`,or `DEATHS`,
+The cases in covid-19 india trend chart will displays the `CONFIRMED`,`ACTIVE`, `RECOVERED`,or `DEATHS`, in India by date.Hovering the mouse over the chart will reveal the counts for each of these measures on the specific date.
+Using the mouse, you can zoom in and out or click and drag to select a box to zoom in on.
+Additionally, hovering over the chart (or any chart on the dashboard) will make visible several control buttons in the top right of the chart.
+There are slightly different options for each chart, but of particular usefulness is the ability to reset the chart back to original zoom level.

+This link will provides some information realted to India cases.https://covid19indiaa.000webhostapp.com/statewise.php in this we have to see India map when we click a particular state it will reveal the number of cases data.So in this we have to chech each and every state detailed cases data in India.